AlexsLemonade/OpenPBTA-analysis/analyses/comparative-RNASeq-analysis/README.md

 ```

 Required flags:
   - First argument must be the path to the input expression .Rds file
   - `--scratch ../../scratch` provides path to scratch dir where intermediate files shared between steps can be read and written.

 Optional flags:
-  - `--verbose` enables verbose output
+  - `--verbose` enables verbose output.
   - `--prefix MyDataset` prepends MyDataset to output filenames to identify runs.
 Subsequent steps in the same run must use the same prefix.
   - `--nofilter` causes the sample filtering step to be skipped.
 If the sample filtering step is *not* skipped, these flags are required: